 SE 235.
-Wave Propagation in Elastic Media: Wave propagation in elastic media with emphasis on waves in unbounded media and on uniform and layered half-spaces.
+Wave Propagation in Elastic Media (4): Wave propagation in elastic media with emphasis on waves in unbounded media and on uniform and layered half-spaces.
 Fundamental aspects of elastodynamics.
 Application to strong-motion seismology, earthquake engineering, dynamics of foundations, computational wave propagation, and non-destructive evaluation.
 Prerequisites: Graduate standing or consent of instructor.

 SE 236.
-Wave Propagation in Continuous Structural Elements: Propagation of elastic waves in thin structural elements such as strings, rods, beams, membranes, plates and shells.
+Wave Propagation in Continuous Structural Elements (4): Propagation of elastic waves in thin structural elements such as strings, rods, beams, membranes, plates and shells.
 Approximate strength-of-materials approach for propagation of elastic waves in these elements and dynamic response to transient loads.
 Prerequisites: Graduate standing or consent of instructor.

 Prerequisites: Graduate standing for SE 246.

 SE 247.
 Ground Improvement (4): Concepts underpinning mechanical, hydraulic, chemical and inclusion-based methods of ground improvement will be discussed.
 Students will be able to understand the advantages, disadvantages and limitations of the various methods; and develop a conceptual design for the most appropriate improvement strategy.